NeCTAR-RC/tutorials/_share_instance/03-add_user.md

 ```

 **You shall pass (log in!)**
 Now our colleague Jimmy will be able to login to his user account.
 Just make sure they adjust the command to log in via SSH.
-Of course, they need their own private key name, putting in their specific username instead of ubuntu and the I.P Address of the instance you created.
+Of course, they need their own private key name, putting in their specific username instead of ubuntu and the IP Address of the instance you created.
  Example:
     ```
     ssh -i ~/.ssh/theirprivatekeyname jimmy@XX.XX.XX.XX